COMMOTIONS (Computational Models of Traffic Interactions for Testing of Automated Vehicles)

 - Value: £1.4M

-- Primary investigator: Dr Gustav Markkula
+- Primary investigator: Professor Gustav Markkula

 As automated vehicles (AVs) are being developed for driving in increasingly complex and diverse traffic environments, it becomes increasingly difficult to comprehensively test that the AVs always behave in ways that are safe and acceptable to human road users.
 There is wide consensus that a key part of the solution to this problem will be the use of virtual traffic simulations, where simulated versions of an AV under development can meet simulated surrounding traffic.
 Such simulations could in theory cover vast ranges of possible scenarios, including both routine and more safety-critical interactions.
 However, the current understanding and models of human road user behaviour are not good enough to permit realistic simulations of traffic interactions at the level of detail needed for such testing to be meaningful.